tandrewnichols/file-manifest/README.md

 ### Sync

-Demonstrated above, just call `.generate` with a relative or absolute path.
-As of version 0.0.4, file-manifest will convert a relative path to absolute one for you.
+As demonstrated above, just call `.generate` with a relative or absolute path.

 ```javascript
 var manifest = require('file-manifest').generate('some/dir');